Valt25/googleSearch/README.md

 Queries support not-AND notation.
 So 'digital computing' means 'digital LOGAND computing'.
 In every place where operator is missing, LOGAND would be appeared

+# Design

+I use distinct packages for distinct features.
+Packeage for creating index, and the other one for searching(parsing, processing).

+# References

+In this solution [NLTK](http://www.nltk.org/) python library was used.
+Because i did not think, that I am expected to write own stemmers, lemmatizers, tokeniers.

+Also I have copied and modified code from next [github repository](https://github.com/spyrant/boolean-retrieval-engine).